 In order to participate in extracurricular activities, students must meet or surpass academic standards.
 Each semester’s grade report determines eligibility for the following semester.
 If a student has a failing grade in more than one class, he/she is ineligible to participate for the duration of the following semester.

-A fine arts student who is struggling academically may be placed on academic probation at the end of a quarter or semester and may be suspended from fine arts participation for a period of time as a means to encourage greater academic success.
+A fine art student who is struggling academically may be placed on academic probation at the end of a quarter or semester and may be suspended from fine arts participation for a period of time to encourage greater academic success.
 Any decision involving a suspension will be made jointly by the fine arts department and upper school administration.

 Withdrawal from a class after the normal two-week drop period will be considered a failure for fine arts eligibility purposes.